chitragupt636/student-name-site/README.md

 #portfolio

-This is my personal portfolio in making. my name is Chitragupt Bangar pursuing 3rd year IT Engineering
+This is my personal portfolio in making. my name is chitragupt Bangar Bangar pursuing 3rd year IT Engineering

 for now i know :